 The CCPA and personal data

 - Provide a privacy statement.
-There are some differences as for the requirements to this document compared to the GDPR.
+There are some differences as to the requirements of this document compared to the GDPR.

 - Websites must provide the possibility to opt-out of the processing of personal data (placed cookies)